 I recently rented the Nikon D5 from LensProtoGo to spend a few days with the camera for two different photo shoots I had scheduled.
 It was fun to really put it to the test and see how the camera performs.
-Now, of course at a $6,500 price tag – we’d assume its performance would be spectacular so the real question I was wanted to answer was – who really “needs” a $6,500 camera and how does it’s performance compare to the next level down – $2,000- $3,000 full frame camera?
+Now, of course, at a $6,500 price tag, we’d assume its performance would be spectacular.
+So the real questions I was wanted to answer was the following.
+One, who really “needs” a $6,500 camera?
+Two, how does it’s performance compares to the next level down, $2,000- $3,000, full frame camera?
 Read on for my full Nikon D5 review!

 A quick run through of some of the standout specs: